 Wealthy parents provide their children with a rich cultivating environment.
 Their kids learn good habits and discipline.
 They learn to expect the best from themselves and others.
-When someone is unkind to them, they don’t sweep it under the rug and forget about it.
-Instead they learn to deal with all different types of social dynamics in a positive manner to achieve a positive result.
-Then when they are adults they good on to make go decisions for themselves.
-As adults we are always choosing what to care about.
+When someone is unkind to them, they don’t sweep it under the rug and forget about it instead they talk to the person who was unkind to them.
+They learn to work with others to achieve positive outcomes.
+As adults they are able to invest themselves in worth while causes.
+They have self confidence and don’t second guess themselves.
+They are better equipped to lean into difficult relationships and to choose work things out.

 Asking Questions